-- Engage with Careers Wales to provide advice and support to promote future opportunities available to learners who have a formal Welsh language qualification. - Encourage all four secondary schools in Monmouthshire to offer a Post 16 course in Welsh as part of a wider collaboration model utilising distance, and blended learning strategies developed during the pandemic and the e-sgol project as appropriate. - Coleg Gwent will employ new staff with to deliver bilingual units in childcare, health and social care and public service courses. - The college also plan to develop a digital package to support most full-time vocational learners to achieve at least B3 - All Level 3 Childcare learners enrolled at the Newport Campus will complete one full unit of their main qualification bilingually, requiring learners to evidence how they promoted and supported Welsh in an Early Years setting.
+- Develop a mechanism to monitor the linguistic progression and progress of Monmouthshire learners attending Welsh-medium secondary education in collaboration with other local authorities. - Work with sixth forms, further education colleges and apprenticeship providers to clearly identify progression targets for Welsh-medium learners. - Engage with Careers Wales to provide advice and support to promote future opportunities available to learners who have a formal Welsh language qualification. - Ensure that schools promote the benefits of a bilingual education in careers sessions and Compass for Life sessions. - Provide more opportunities for work experience and local authority apprenticeships for young people from Welsh-medium secondary schools, particularly in shortage areas such as early years and childcare. - Ensure that all four secondary schools in Monmouthshire offer an A level course in Welsh as part of a wider collaboration model.
+This may include the sharing of staff with expertise in Welsh language, utilising distance and blended learning strategies developed during the pandemic and the e-sgol project as appropriate. - We plan to work with Coleg Cymraeg Cenedlaethol and other partners as part of a national plan to promote Welsh as a subject to all learners. - Coleg Gwent will employ new staff to deliver bilingual units in childcare, health and social care and public service courses to increase the number of bilingual practitioners in the workforce in their key areas. - The college also plan to develop a digital package to support most full-time vocational learners to achieve at least B3 - All Level 3 Childcare learners enrolled at the Newport Campus will complete one full unit of their main qualification bilingually, requiring learners to evidence how they promote and support Welsh in an Early Years setting.